 Kaiyu Yang

-I am a postdoctoral researcher at Caltech in the Computing + Mathematical Sciences (CMS) Department , working with Anima Anandkumar.
+I am a research scientist at Meta in the Fundamental AI Research (FAIR) team.
+I am based in New York and work on AI/LLMs for mathematical reasoning.
+Before joining Meta, I was a postdoctoral scholar at Caltech, working with Pietro Perona, Yisong Yue, and Swarat Chaudhuri.
 I received my Ph.D. from Princeton University, where I was advised by Jia Deng and also worked with Olga Russakovsky and Danqi Chen.

-杨凯峪 / kaiyuy [MASK] caltech [MASK] edu / CV / Bio / Google Scholar / Github
+杨凯峪 / kaiyuy [MASK] meta [MASK] com / CV / Bio / Google Scholar / GitHub

 profile photo